JuliaWeb/IPNets.jl/README.md

 ### Main Features

-An important aspect of *IPNets.jl* is the ability to treat IP networks as vectors.
-That is, common vector operations such as membership testing and indexing are fully supported with IPNet types.
+An important aspect of *IPNets.jl* is the ability to treat IP networks as vectors while not actually allocating the memory required to store a full range of addresses.
+Common vector operations such as membership testing and indexing are fully supported with `IPNet` types.
 The following examples should help clarify:

 *create a network with 24-bit netmask*
 ```